RoundedInfinity/fluid_animations/README.md

 ### 2D Spring animations

-For 2D animations (e.g., animating positions like those seen in the demo video), use the `SpringSimulation2D` class.
-Refer to the example implementation for guidance.
+For 2D animations (e.g. animating positions like those seen in the demo video), use the `SpringSimulation2D` class.
+Refer to the [example](https://github.com/RoundedInfinity/fluid_animations/blob/main/example/lib/main.dart) implementation for guidance.

 ## Acknowledgements